nstbayless/alien-soldier-6-button/README.md

 The assembly and build scripts for this hack are available on GitHub.
 Please take a look: https://github.com/nstbayless/alien-soldier-6-button

 ## Changelog

+v1.3

+    - fixed demo (was broken in v1.1)
+    - password entry can confirm with a, b, or c (instead of just c as in the base game)

 v1.2